astrapi69/tree-entity-example/README.md

-# spring-boot-template
+# tree-entity-example

-template project for start with spring-boot project
+Simple project for show case a tree enity with jpa